DEVO27/Banking-System/README.md

   - balance

 ## Getting Started
-Download the application from [bankingapp](bankingsystem.py) and run the CLI.
+Download the application from [bankingapp](bankingsystem.py) and run it in the terminal.
 ```
 python bankingsystem.py
 ````